 To make data-driven decisions, farmers need accurate data.
 Drones and these latest generations of sensors can help in capturing the insights quickly and cost-effectively.
 Above all, it can help in planning crop cycles, assessing crop health, detecting infestations, or determining hydration levels.

 The agricultural industry has been utilizing technology since the early 90s to improve efficiency and profits.
-From the early use of GPS guidance systems for automated tractors to the use of drones in agriculture to spray crops and monitor herds, the use of technology on the farm (often referred to as “precision agriculture”) has become a valuable tool.
+Since the first GPS system for automated tractors, technology has been a valuable tool for farmers.
+Often referred to as “precision agriculture“.
+Now, farmers are using drones to spray crops and to keep track of their herds.
 Utilizing drones in precision agriculture plans expands the overall farming experience by:

 - Monitoring – crop growth, moisture levels, irrigation problems, parasite impact, livestock location and health, soil erosion